nodef/extra-awsconfig/README.md

 ## setup

-1. Install [Node.js], if not installed.
-2. Run `npm install -g extra-awsconfig` in console.
+1. Run `npm install -g extra-awsconfig` in console.
-3. To install this as a package use `npm install extra-awsconfig`.
+2. To install this as a package use `npm install extra-awsconfig`.
 <br>